 General Orders: Department of the Air Force, Special Order GB-123 (March 27, 1968)

 1 May 1960: Near Degtyansk, Sverdlovsk Oblast, Russia, a Central Intelligence Agency/Lockheed U-2C, 56-6693, “Article 360,” flying at approximately 80,000 feet (24,384 meters) on a Top Secret reconnaissance mission, was hit by shrapnel from an exploding Soviet V-750VN (S-75 Desna) surface-to-air missile.

 With his airplane damaged and out of control, pilot Francis Gary Powers bailed out and parachuted safely but was immediately captured.
 A trailing MiG-19 fighter was also shot down by the salvo of anti-aircraft missiles, and its pilot killed.

 After almost two years, he was exchanged for William August Fisher, (AKA Rudolf Ivanovich Abel, Vilyam Genrikhovich Fisher) a long-time Soviet intelligence officer who had been captured in the United States in 1957.
-[This story was recounted in the recent motion picture, “Bridge of Spies,” which starred Tom Hanks.
+[This story was recounted in the Steven Spielberg motion picture, “Bridge of Spies,” which starred Tom Hanks.
 The film received six Academy Award nominations in 2015.]

 Francis Gary Powers entered the United States Air Force as an aviation cadet in 1950.
 He graduated from pilot training and was commissioned a second lieutenant in 1952.
 Powers was then assigned to the 468th Strategic Fighter Squadron, 506th Strategic Fighter Wing at Turner Air Force Base, Georgia, where he flew the Republic F-84G Thunderjet fighter bomber.
 He received special training in the delivery of the Mark 7 variable-yield tactical nuclear bomb.